banzaicloud/istio-operator/README.md

 ###  Build and deploy
 Download or check out the latest stable release.

-Run `make deploy` to deploy the operator controller-manager on your kubernetes cluster.
+Run `make deploy` to deploy the operator's controller-manager on your kubernetes cluster.

 Check if the controller is running in the `istio-system` namespace:
 ```